NarcolepsyDaytime sleep disorder; Cataplexy

-There is no known cure for narcolepsy.
-The goal of treatment is to control symptoms.
+There is no cure for narcolepsy.
+However, treatment can help control symptoms.

 If you have narcolepsy, you may have driving restrictions.
 Restrictions vary from state to state.

-It is not deadly, but it may be dangerous if episodes occur during driving, operating machinery, or similar activities.
+It may be dangerous if episodes occur while driving, operating machinery, or doing similar activities.

 Narcolepsy can usually be controlled with treatment.
-Treating other underlying sleep disorders can improve symptoms of narcolepsy.
+Treating other underlying sleep disorders can improve narcolepsy symptoms.